 [For example, sulforaphane levels of the control (raw), LL40, LL70, and HL40 conditions weren’t significantly different, and the HL70 level was significantly lower than those levels].
 The microwave using high level at 60°C showed the greatest SFR level (2.45 µmol/g DW).”

 |Heating in water||40||185||NA|

 https://onlinelibrary.wiley.com/doi/10.1002/fsn3.1493 “Microwave cooking increases sulforaphane level in broccoli”

 The researchers demonstrated a more effective method of increasing sulforaphane than did the cited and widely discussed 2004 Heating decreases epithiospecifier protein activity and increases sulforaphane formation in broccoli (not freely available).
 The older study methods were difficult to implement in kitchens, and evaluated heating temperature as the only factor.

 The present study added microwave power level irradiation effects as a factor, and simplified heating temperature implementation.
-People can use Table S1 to maximize broccoli florets
+People can use Table S1 to maximize broccoli floret

-/ broccoli sprout sulforaphane content in their kitchens.
-See Week 2 of changing an inflammatory phenotype with broccoli sprouts for changes.
+sulforaphane content in their kitchens.
+See Week 2 of Changing an inflammatory phenotype with broccoli sprouts for changes.